Right off the bat, it’s important to note that this doesn’t happen to everyone, so this isn’t a preemptive excuse not to exercise!

-No, keep going!
 And remember, fitness is a holistic issue.
 If your goal is to lose weight, build muscle, or simply get healthier, you want to look at your sleep and other lifestyle habits, not just your diet and exercise regimen.
-Sparta wasn’t built in a day.

 If you’re 50 pounds overweight and want six-pack abs, it is achievable, but you have to be patient and consistent, and start with a program that is at your level so that it keeps you motivated.

 Give your unexpected added pounds a couple of weeks to work themselves out.
 If they don’t, step back and see if there’s any other aspect of your life that needs fine-tuning.